How Do Great Copywriters Increase Conversion Rates

 What does a copywriter do?
-It’s a question commonly asked by those new to business and marketing, who hear about the perks of using a copywriter but aren’t sure of what that actually means.
+It’s a question commonly asked by those new to business and marketing.
+They hear about the perks of using a copywriter but aren’t sure of what that actually means.

-The question is really based on a lack of understanding of the difference between writing ‘copy’ and ‘normal writing.’
+The question is really based on not understanding of the difference between writing ‘copy’ and ‘normal writing.’
 So, what is a copywriter?

 The Basics of Copywriting